 For more information or if you have any questions, email firstname.lastname@example.org.

-The application for the pilot group of 2021-22 TS Certificate students will be due on September 30, 2021.
-It will consist of an application form; a CV; and a transcript of Yale graduate coursework taken thus far.
+The application for the TS Certificate can be made at any time.
+It will consist of an application form (see below); a CV; and a transcript of Yale graduate coursework taken thus far.
 After completing the Certificate Application, please send your CV and transcript of courses taken (if applicable) in pdf format to email@example.com.